BoboTiG/python-mss/README.md

 shot module in _pure_ python using ctypes.

 Very basic, it will grab one screen shot by monitor or a screen shot
-of all monitors and save it to an optimised/progressive JPEG file.
+of all monitors and save it to an optimised/progressive PNG/JPEG file.

 MSS is for *Multi-Screen Shot*.